DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 [Open formatter example 3][sample3]

 The user can then download the formatted JSON file and visualize with any text editor.
 In addition, the Firefox web browser will automatically open any _.json_ file in an expandible/collapsible format.

-* Understanding the structure of the JSON file is paramount to be able to perform the proper final phenotype prediction, and to design complex queries for large cohorts.
-Please refer to the DTM-Tools publication for an illustration and description of each field in the DTM-Tools JSON output.
-A sample output file is available here for download: /documentation/Sample.rylanout.json.

 ## Pymongo scripts